sameerajayasoma/choreo/docs/choreo-concepts.md

 # OpenChoreo Concepts

-OpenChoreo defines a set of platform-level abstractions that simplify how teams design, deploy, and manage cloud-native applications and their environments.
+OpenChoreo defines a set of application and platform-level abstractions that simplify how teams design, deploy, and manage cloud-native applications and their environments.
 These abstractions provide a unified model for defining, deploying, and managing cloud-native applications and platform infrastructure.
 While some are more commonly used by developers and others by platform engineers, they are designed to work cohesively in a shared platform model.

 ---

-## 🛠️ Platform and Environment Management
+## Platform Concepts
 These abstractions are primarily used to define infrastructure, environments, and deployment flow.

 ### DataPlane